dsdsam/Kaleidoscope/README.md

 a Java desktop application that utilizes McLN formalism to design, implement, simulate and produce the Space Exploration Mission behavior based controllers.

-The Discrete Symbolic Dynamical Systems & Models web site (http://www.dsdsam.com) is dedicated to McLN modeling technique.
+The <a href="http://www.dsdsam.com/" target="_blank"  >Discrete Symbolic Dynamical Systems & Models</a> web site is dedicated to McLN modeling technique.
 The main pages of the site are: "McLN Viewer" and "McLN MF".
 The "McLN Viewer" page demonstrates several develped in DSDS DSE Discrete Symbolic Dynamical System models and lets user to simulate their behavior by clicking  Start, Stop, One Step, and Reset buttons.
 The "McLN MF" page describes McLN modeling formalism by explaining its structure and behavior.
 Both java applications can be downloaded from this web site.

-This project page - https://dsdsam.github.io/Kaleidoscope/ describes SEM and DSDS DSE applications.
+This project site - <a href="https://dsdsam.github.io/Kaleidoscope/" target="_blank" >Kaleidoscope Project</a> describes SEM and DSDS DSE applications.